ErpNetDocs/winclient/introduction/workspace/file-page.md

-# File Page
+# File page

-In the File Page, you have quick access to: recently opened documents, opening documents by URL, centralized document creation, and user interface settings.
+In the File page, you have quick access to: recently opened documents, opening documents by URL, centralized document creation, and user interface settings.

-You can access the File Page from any location in the program.
+You can access the File page from any location in the program.

 ![File Menu](pictures/file-page.png)